nical/blog/content/posts/intro-lyon.md

 ## Big thanks to all contributors

-Now is a good time to underline I didn't all of this work alone.
+Now is a good time to underline that I didn't do all of this work alone.
 I want to thank again all the [awesome individuals](https://github.com/nical/lyon/wiki/Contributors#contributors) who submitted contributions, big and small, to the project.
 This project is too large for a single person's spare time, and seeing people come and give a hand is the most rewarding and motivating thing.
 Also thanks a lot to everyone who is using lyon and reporting bugs!

 Want to join the fun?
 Check out the [contribution guidelines](https://github.com/nical/lyon/blob/master/CONTRIBUTING.md), get started on the [easier issues](https://github.com/nical/lyon/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22), and don't hesitate to ask any question on [gitter](https://gitter.im/lyon-rs/Lobby) or irc in #rust-gamedev.
 I want this project to be as fun and welcoming as possible and I would love it to be more of a team effort than a one man show.
 If you are running into issues contribting, [let me know](https://github.com/nical/lyon/issues/32).